Monday, January 13, 2020

 American expats eating at Tucson Steak House & Bar in Cordoba, ArgentinaAmerican expats eating at Tucson Steak House & Bar in Cordoba, Argentina

-I almost forgot to mention the alcoholic beverages, which they have plenty of.
-I had the PiƱa Cream, which I loved, while he had the Caipi Maracuya.
+I almost forgot to mention the drinks—they have plenty of options!
+I had the Piña Cream, which I absolutely loved, while he had the Caipi Maracuya.

 American expats eating at Tucson Steak House & Bar in Cordoba, ArgentinaAmerican expats eating at Tucson Steak House & Bar in Cordoba, Argentina

-The restaurant's overall atmosphere was amazing.
-It wasn't rowdy.
-The guests kept their voices at a respectable level, which is a rarity here.
-The host and the waiters were pleasant and efficient, too.
+The restaurant’s atmosphere was fantastic.
+It wasn’t loud, and the guests kept their voices at a respectful level, which is a rarity here.
+The host and waitstaff were also friendly and efficient.

 Tucson Steak House & Bar is an American restaurant in Cordoba, Argentina